In this four-part series, we give you a checklist for ensuring that your kitchen remains clutter free

 When it comes to cutting the clutter in your kitchen, you might need to carve out a full day to get the ball rolling but once done, you will be able to keep the clutter to a minimum.

-We break down the checklist for decluttering your kitchen into one-time, monthly and yearly steps to make the process feel less overwhleming.
+We break down the checklist for decluttering your kitchen interiors into one-time, monthly and yearly steps to make the process feel less overwhelming.

 · Invest in pull-out cabinets/shelves, they provide easy access to hard-to-reach places (see our story ‘Organise the supplies you buy in bulk’).

 · Invest in corner-shelves to store items like a spice rack, a spoon stand etc.